roboto-ai/robologs-ros-actions/actions/parse_rosout_and_tag/README.md

 # parse_rosout_and_tag

-Action to parse /rosout topic and apply a tag if substring is found.
+This Action adds tags to a dataset by parsing the /rosout topic and checking for user-provided substrings.

 ## Getting started